top of page

 • Fill two baking sheets with red peppers.

-• Bake at 400F for 30-40 mins (check at 30mins) - you want them to be soft, but not mush
+• Bake for 30-40 mins (check at 30mins) - you want them to be soft, but not mush

 • Remove from oven & let cool completely